 By Brian Cheslik

-Almost two million LGBTQ+ teenagers consider suicide each year (TrevorProject.og).
-“Nearly 1 in 5 LGBTQ+ people aged 13 to 24, and 1 in 3 transgender and non-binary young people in the same age group, attempted suicide in the past 12 months” (Holmes, L, 2019).
+Almost two million LGBTQ+ teenagers consider suicide each year, according to The Trevor Project.
+A recent survey by the organization indicates that “Nearly 1 in 5 LGBTQ+ people aged 13 to 24, and 1 in 3 transgender and non-binary young people in the same age group, attempted suicide in the past 12 months.”
 Do these statistics scare you?
 If they don’t, they should.

 All teachers need to work together to eradicate bullying.
 How do we do it?
-How do teachers, staffers, counselors, and administrators, solve this nationwide problem?
+How do teachers, staffers, counsellors, and administrators solve this nationwide problem?

 We all must work together to tackle this issue on multiple levels, from the students, families, and educators, right up to the national lawmakers.
 Here are ten suggestions from my own perspective as an LGBTQ+ teacher and as a bullying survivor.
 These actions can help address and hopefully reduce the instances of LGBTQ+ bullying in your school.

 - Be present and observe.
 Stand in the halls during class changes and watch/listen to what is being said by the students.

 - Address it and report it immediately.
 When you see something, step in and address the situation.
 Then report it through the appropriate disciplinary channels.
 Students will not learn a lesson if you just talk to them.
 These situations need to be documented, investigated, and addressed by the appropriate channels.